Cyclone Tracy

-Residents of Darwin were celebrating Christmas, and did not immediately acknowledge the emergency, partly because they had been alerted to an earlier cyclone (Selma) that passed west of the city, and did not affect it in any way.
+Residents of Darwin were celebrating Christmas, and they did not immediately acknowledge the emergency, partly because they had been alerted to an earlier cyclone (Selma) which passed west of the city, not affecting it in any way.
 Additionally, news outlets had only a skeleton crew on duty over the holiday.

-Tracy killed 71 people, caused A$837 million in damage (1974 dollars), or approximately A$7.2 billion (2022 dollars), or US$5.2 billion (2022 dollars).
+The fatality count from Tracy was 66 people, while the damage it caused was A$837 million (about A$ in 2022; approximately US$5.2 billion in 2022).
 It destroyed more than 70 percent of Darwin's buildings, including 80 percent of houses.
 It left more than 25,000 out of the 47,000 inhabitants of the city homeless prior to landfall and required the evacuation of over 30,000 people, of whom many never returned.
 After the storm passed, the city was rebuilt using more stringent standards "to cyclone code".
-The storm is the second-smallest tropical cyclone on record (in terms of gale-force wind diameter), behind only Tropical Storm Marco in 2008.
+At the time, Tracy held the record worldwide for the smallest tropical cyclone in terms of gale-force wind diameter, a record that was held for 34 years until it was broken by Tropical Storm Marco in the Atlantic basin of 2008.